tectonic-typesetting/tectonic-typesetting.github.io/en-US/install.md

 conda config --add channels conda-forge
 ```

-The pre-compiled Tectonic installation is distributed through a separate
-“channel” that provides the necessary dependencies.
-To complete the
-installation, run these commands:
+To complete the installation, run these commands:

 ```
-conda config --add channels pkgw-forge conda update --all conda install tectonic tectonic --help # test that the program works
+conda update --all
+conda install tectonic
+tectonic --help # test that the program works